 What beliefs reduce your ability to be successful and productive?

-TIP 3: Let go the Myth: More effort equals more progress.
+TIP 3: Let go the Myth: More Effort equals more Progress.

 Are you addicted to busy?
 Check this chart out and determine if you need help moving from busy to productive.

-|Talking about what you have to do||Express task that you have completed|
+|Talking about what you have to do||Talking about what you have completed|

-|Express how little time you have to get things done||Make time for things that are important|
+|Express how little time you have to get things done||Make time for important things|

 |Multitask||Focus on one task at a time|